 Totally Impressed with the service I received.
 The process was swift and registration completed in a few working days.
 No wonder the ratings are so high on Google.
 Keep up the great work.

-Jump start your business today by completing your online registration using the best and easiest platform available.
-The time it takes is 3 to 5 minutes.
+Jumpstart your business today by completing your business registration using the best and easiest platform available.
+It takes 3 to 5 minutes.
 At Ontario Business Central, our business is to help you start and grow your business.

 Registering a business in Ontario is simple with the help of Ontario Business Central.
-Whether you are creating starting a small business or adding a trade name to your corporation, we make it easy to get your business and running quickly.
-It only takes a few simple steps to complete your registration using our online form.
+Whether starting a small business or adding a trade name to your corporation, we make it easy to get your business up and running quickly.
+Completing your Ontario business registration using our online form only takes a few simple steps.

-Here are a few key differences between Registration and Incorporation to help you determine which is best suited to your needs.
+Here are a few key differences between business name registration and Incorporation to help you determine which is best suited to your needs.

 COMPARE | REGISTER | INCORPORATE |